learn-co-curriculum/java-if-statement-lab/README.md

 There are three parts to this lab:

 - Simulate flipping a coin.
-- Simulate rolling a die.
+- Simulate the game "Rock Paper Scissors".
 - Debugging a program.

 The first two parts are in `Lab.java` and the debugging part will be in the